 Book your Mekong Delta Tour

 Ho Chi Minh City’s Chinatown (Cholon)

-Cholon used to be one of the biggest Chinatowns in the world.
+One of the top things to do in Ho Chi Minh City (also known as Saigon) is visiting Cholon, once one of the biggest Chinatowns in the world.
 Even though it is not immediately obvious that you are in Chinatown, if you look around you will see that it is dotted with Chinese-style buildings and temples.

 Other Things to Do in Ho Chi Minh City